 Understanding Full-Flow Capacity

 This is one of the most misunderstood terms in storm sewer hydraulics.
 So let’s set it straight.
-Full-flow capacity is simply the flow rate (Q) as computed by Manning’s equation, setting the slope, S, equal to the slope of the pipe invert and Area at full depth.
+Full-flow capacity is simply the flow rate (Q) as computed by Manning’s equation, setting the slope, S, equal to the slope of the pipe invert and cross-sectional Area at full depth.
 That doesn’t mean the pipe cannot convey more than that, or less.
 It’s okay for pipes to pass a Q higher than the “full-flow capacity”.
 As shown in the illustration above, that pipe is carrying a flow that is higher.
 The tell-tale sign is the slope of the EGL being higher than the invert slope.